03-10-2017

 • Keep to the speed limit - it is there for your safety.

-• Concentrate on the road ahead, not on any nearby roadworks.
+• Concentrate on the road ahead, not on anything around you.

-• Be alert for works traffic leaving or entering roadworks.
+• Be alert for work traffic leaving or entering the site.

-• Keep a safe distance - there could be queues ahead of you.
+• Keep a safe distance - there could be hazards ahead of you.

 • Observe all signs - they are there to help you.